 The forums were uneven.
 I started off very active, but backed off pretty quickly when it seemed there were some students who took the whole “argument” theme to heart and wanted to argue every minor point.
 I came back with vengeance in the propositional logic and probability sections, since I felt a little more secure there.
 While there were no CTAs and the instructors rarely posted, it seems they did keep an eye on things; after giving an explanation to another student, I made an offhand comment to the effect that I wish he could get an explanation from the instructor, since I wasn’t sure I was making sense, at which point Walter appeared to reassure me that my explanation was “right on target.
 Thanks, Walter, I needed that.

 This was quite the course to take during the current Presidential primary season.
 I discovered Donald Trump uses assurance – all three varieties, authoritative, reflexive, and abusive – more than anything else, including facts or policy.
 And by the way, I’ve realized how much I rely on guarding – all the little hedge words like “probably” and “most”.
 But that’s the way the world often is; very few things are definite.

 I signed up for this course because somewhere along the line, someone recommended it highly.
-As much as I like these guys, I can’t be that enthusiastic about it; I think the Melbourne logic courses did a far better job on propositional logic, and AOPS does everything that can be done with probability and expected value.
+As much as I like these guys, I can’t be that enthusiastic about it; I think the Melbourne logic courses did a far better job on propositional logic (the problem being, they’re no longer available), and AOPS does everything that can be done with probability and expected value.
 Those are specialty classes, however, and this was a broader overview, so the purpose is different.
 If you’re looking for a smorgasbord of approaches to logic – including some that are more real-life than technical – this might work great for you.
 And it is a lot of fun.